DanielHearn/Build-Status/README.md

 - lcd.lua: Handle state and configuration of the LCD1602 screen to display the project name, ID and status.

 The code is currently configured to track 1 or 2 Travis CI projects, but can be modified to support more projects if more LEDs are connected and added into the led.lua ledPins table.

+The following modules are used in the ESP8266:
+- bit
+- enduser_setup
+- file
+- gpio
+- http
+- i2c
+- mqtt
+- net
+- node
+- pwm
+- tmr
+- uart
+- wifi